-All staff receive e-safety training and the school's e-safety coordinator is Mr Andrew Johnson.
+All staff receive e-safety training and the school's e-safety coordinator is Andrew Johnson.

-The school considers e-safety a priority and manages the use of devices in school accordingly.
-When pupils use the school's devices and network to access the Internet, they are protected from inappropriate content by our filtering and monitoring systems (Senso Cloud and Lightspeed) which are regularly reviewed for their effectiveness.
+The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+To minimise inappropriate use, we as a school do not allow children to use mobile devices on site.